What you'll need to know...

 Task 3

-Using all the information above in some shape or form, complete a comprehensive note taking form that aims to answer the two questions as follows:
+Using all the information above in form, complete a 500 word note taking exercise that aims to answer the three questions as follows:

-Using all the information above in some shape or form, complete a comprehensive note taking form that aims to answer the two questions as follows:
+Using all the information above in form, complete a 500 word note taking exercise that aims to answer the three questions as follows: